Bounded Types and Wildcards (? extends T, ? super T)

 methods, and interfaces.
 In this article, we will explore the

-concepts of bounded types and wildcards (? extends T
+concepts of bounded types and wildcards (? extends T,

-) and provide examples to demonstrate their
+? super T) and provide examples to demonstrate their

 usage in advanced Java.